TechEarl

 Cost math: routing across tiers

-With routing — Haiku handles 60% (simple lookups, classification), Sonnet handles 35% (real questions), Opus handles 5% (escalations needing deep context):
+With routing — Haiku handles 60% (simple lookups, classification), Sonnet handles 35% (real questions), Opus handles 5% (escalations that need harder reasoning):

-The routing logic itself can be a Haiku classifier ("which tier should handle this prompt?") — adds about $0.0008 per call to compute the route, dramatically outweighed by the routing savings on the rest of the call.
+The routing logic itself can be a Haiku classifier ("which tier should handle this prompt?").
+A short classification call costs about $0.0004 — running it on all 100,000 calls adds roughly $40/day, dwarfed by the $385/day the routing saves.

 What to do next